Van life: Why a cast iron pot has a place in your road trips

 People who invest in van life don't necessarily buy little.
 They often buy better.

-They are willing to put money into an item if that item:
+They are willing to spend money on an item if that item:

 • lasts a long time